MarkYHZhang/Protocol/README.md

 	]
 }

-//sync packet sent from server to clients
+//packet sent from server to clients
 {
 	actions:
 	[